 This required me, first, to disassemble the lining pieces.
 I patterned all the pieces as carefully as I could.
 I then measured the size of the new panels on the coat body and drew the new shapes onto the paper.
 This was a bit trickier than anticipated, but not too difficult once I got the hang of it.
 I also pinned the old lining together at the seams with the new lines to gently check and make sure I didn’t cut it too tight.
 Once I was satisfied, I cut out my new pattern pieces.

-EDIT: Now, several years after altering this coat and writing this blog post, it has since come to my attention that this pleat does actually exist on the original coats.
+EDIT: Now, several years after altering this coat and writing this blog post, it has since come to my attention that an internal pleat that I patterned out of my reline (see above photos of pattern piece) does actually exist on the original coats.
 That kind of pleat is fairly standard and helps to absorb the stress put on that part of the lining from the inner pockets.
 Having been able to examine a real Chris Kerr-made coat in person, Abbyshot got this detail totally right and I went out of my way to screw it up.
 Whoops!

 Very nervously, I had to repattern the front panels to remove the pleat and redraw the place it connects to the facing.
 This required some measurements off my coat.
 Eventually, I had something I was pleased with.
 It was time to start cutting my lining.